-- 4.1 The Councils currently operates two Council Tax Reduction (CTR) schemes: - CTR State Pension Age Scheme; and - CTR Working Age (Local) Scheme - 4.2 The State Pension Age Scheme is a prescribed scheme and councils are prohibited from changing any aspect of the scheme. - 4.3 The Councils CTR Working Age (Local) Scheme (CTRS) was first introduced in April 2013 offering a maximum reduction in Council Tax to eligible households of 91.5% (Babergh) and 95% (Mid Suffolk).
+- 4.1 The Council currently operates two Council Tax Reduction (CTR) schemes: - CTR State Pension Age Scheme; and - CTR Working Age (Local) Scheme - 4.2 The State Pension Age Scheme is a prescribed scheme and councils are prohibited from changing any aspect of the scheme. - 4.3 The Council's CTR Working Age (Local) Scheme (CTRS) was first introduced in April 2013 offering a maximum reduction in Council Tax to eligible households of 91.5% - 4.4 The Scheme was subsequently revised in 2018 increasing the maximum reduction available to 95% for both councils whilst allowing customers in receipt of the then new Universal Credit (UC) the same access to CTR as recipients of the legacy benefits which Universal Credit had replaced. - 4.5 In response to the 'cost of living' crisis there is a proposal to renew the Working Age LCTR to allow an up to 100% reduction.
+Helping the most financially vulnerable across the districts and provide some much needed support within a well-established scheme.